 Frequently Asked Questions (FAQs)

-Vanessa C. Fontes, PsyD, Child Psychologist in Rancho Cucamonga, CA and online in California.
+Vanessa C. Fontes, PsyD, Online Child Psychologist in California.

 CA License #25338

-On the first session we will explore the question I initially asked during our initial consolation: If were were to fast forward 3 months, 6 months, or whenever and counseling did exactly what you needed, what would life look like from your perspective and from your child's perspective?
-How could you tell that therapy worked by looking at the outside?
-During the first session we will explore goals.
+On the first session we will explore the question I initially asked during our initial consolation: If were were to fast forward 3 months, 6 months, or whenever and counseling/parental support did exactly what you needed, what would life look like from your perspective and/or from your child's perspective?
+How could you tell that this worked by looking at the outside?
+During the first session we will explore background information and goals.
 It is important that I have a clear picture and that you have a clear picture of what our goal is.
 This way we can check in and see if what we are doing is working and if we're moving toward that goal.

-We will be meeting once a week for 3–5 months.
-I reserve the same time and day each week for us to meet, this way we don't have to constantly rearrange our schedules to meet on a consistent basis.
+This is based on individual and family needs and goals.
+Ideally we will meet regularly either weekly or biweekly.
+We will reserve the same time and day each week or every other week for us to meet, this way we don't have to constantly rearrange our schedules to meet on a consistent basis.
 My clients have reported that weekly sessions have been the most helpful and effective use of our time to work towards the stated goals.
-After about 3 months and if continued therapy is deemed necessary, we meet less often for a few more months.
-Therapy then usually comes to an end.
-The process of ending therapy, called “termination,” and can be a very valuable part of our work and well worth spending our time on.
-Stopping therapy should not be done casually, although either of us may decide to end it if we believe it is in your best interest.
+After about 3 months and if continued support is deemed necessary, we meet less often for a few more months.
+My support then usually comes to an end.
+The process of ending therapy/parental support, called “termination,” and can be a very valuable part of our work and well worth spending our time on.
+Stopping therapy/parental support should not be done casually, although either of us may decide to end it if we believe it is in your best interest.

-There are many factors that contribute to the length of counseling.
-Together we will make a plan and come up with therapy goals.
-I do ask that my clients commit to at least 6 weeks, after that time we have a check-in session to review goals and decide how therapy is going.
-However, along the way I regularly ask mini check-in questions about how therapy is going and if we are on track to reaching the stated goals.
+There are many factors that contribute to the length of counseling/support.
+Together we will make a plan and come up with goals.
+I do ask that my clients commit to at least 6 weeks, after that time we have a check-in session to review goals and decide how out time together is going.

 How much do sessions cost?